Cold calling is an art because it attempts to convince a prospect to convert into a customer.

 However, cold calling requires immense patience and skills.

-No two calls are the same, especially when it comes to B2B sales.
+No two customers are the same, especially in the B2B world.

 You have to adopt a different strategy for every single call, and that can be frustrating and hard at times.